What is the Estrobolome?

 In the ovaries, estrogen supports fertility by contributing to egg follicle development.
 It also helps to maintain a healthy uterine lining, regulates the flow of mucus, and stimulates the development of breast tissue in preparation for lactation.

-In males, estrogen plays a role in the maturation of sperm, modulates erectile function, and dictates sex drive.
+In males, estrogen plays a role in the maturation of sperm and modulates both erectile function and sex drive.

 Outside of sexual function and fertility, estrogen plays an important role in calcium metabolism.
 This means it supports bone density, cognitive function, and cardiovascular health in all humans .